Yuribadz/open_f429_chibios/README.md

 - ChibiOS has wide range of tools to import your configuration from STM32CUBE generated project.
 Use chibios2111\community\tools\mx2board.py or any other script.
 - Most configuration is stored in board.c and board.h file and config folder of project.
 - ChibiOS has extensive documentation.
 - Adjust configuration to your needs.
 For current project template chibios2111/os/hal/boards/ST_STM32F429I_DISCOVERY was used.
-Discovery board is LQFP176 MCU with 176 pins, while Discovery has 144 pins.
+OpenF429IGT6 Core board is LQFP176 MCU with 176 pins, while Discovery has 144 pins.
 Additional pins can handle more peripherials.
 - General recomendation from ChibiOS documentation is to incrementally add small changes and test them.

 ## 3. Testing